Nintendo Switch 2 Review: It's Bigger, but Is It Better?

 Mario Kart looks crisp, clean, and more vibrant than ever before.

-As has been highlighted in many of the press releases, the Switch 2 also supports up to 4K at 60 fps.
-This is a bit of a revolution, as playing Mario Kart in 4K on a TV is a real delight.
-It’s one of the best-looking Nintendo experiences to date because of this, and, when docked, the Switch 2 really does outshine previous Switch iterations.
+As highlighted in many press releases, the Switch 2 also supports up to 4K at 60 frames per second.
+This is a bit of a revolution, as playing Mario Kart in 4K on a TV is an absolute delight.
+It’s one of the best-looking Nintendo experiences to date because of this, and, when docked, the Switch 2 does outshine previous Switch iterations.

 However, let’s talk about the 120 fps support.
-Technically, the console supports a 120Hz output at 1080p and 1440p resolutions, but in reality, that’s not the experience gamers are getting currently, myself includes.
+Technically, the console supports a 120Hz output at 1080p and 1440p resolutions, but in reality, that’s not the experience gamers are getting currently, including me.

-When I connected the console to my 180Hz monitor and turned on its frame rate counter, I found that most games—Mario Kart, Fortnite, etc.—are still locked to 60Hz.
-After a little digging online, it appears the only title that currently offers 120Hz is Welcome Tour, which costs $9.99/£7.99 and doesn’t come bundled with the console, despite it essentially being an introduction to the Switch 2's features.
-I personally refuse to pay for what feels like a tech demo, so I haven’t been able to test the 120Hz output properly yet, and will likely only be able to when more 120Hz-supported games arrive in the future (supposedly, Metroid Prime 4: Beyond – Nintendo Switch 2 Edition)
+When I connected the console to my 180Hz monitor and turned on its frame rate counter, I found that most games—such as Mario Kart and Fortnite—are still locked to 60Hz.
+After a bit of digging online, it appears that the only title currently offering 120Hz is Welcome Tour, which costs $9.99/£7.99 and doesn’t come bundled with the console, despite essentially being an introduction to the Switch 2's features.
+I refuse to pay for what feels like a tech demo, so I haven’t been able to test the 120Hz output properly yet, and will likely only be able to when more 120Hz-supported games arrive in the future (supposedly, Metroid Prime 4: Beyond – Nintendo Switch 2 Edition)

-One display feature I do appreciate, though, is Auto Low Latency Mode (ALLM), which is designed to automatically reduce input lag when connected to supported displays.
+One display feature I do appreciate, though, is Auto Low Latency Mode (ALLM), which automatically reduces input lag when connected to supported displays.
 The console also has Screen Burn-in Reduction, which is automatically enabled but can be toggled from the Display settings.

 Inside the display settings of the Switch 2, with a white background to black text.